 Some people will call this admirable, but I disagree.
-I don’t think that’s what God / The Universe / The Higher Power wants for us.
-We’re meant to care about and help others when we can but not to the point where it robs from our own life force.
+I think we’re meant to care about and help others when we can but not to the point where it robs from our own life force.

 Women tend to give so much of themselves to the point where they lose themselves — they lose their identities.
 Later on in life, they look back at their years spent focused on sacrificing themselves to find that there’s nothing really to show for playing the role of a “martyr.”
 There are countless divorced women who sacrificed their careers and aspirations for marriage and kids only to find themselves struggling alone and unappreciated later on in life.

 On what planet and in what universe is that fair?
 All of us are important and all of us deserve the pursuit of personal happiness and fulfillment.

 Unfortunately, for much of my life I followed in the footsteps of this learned tradition, selflessly giving of myself to help others.
 It’s not until something life-changing happened to me that I realized no one else I knew would stick their neck out for me the way that I was willing to do for them.

 And you know what, that was probably smart of them.
 They probably had a lot on their minds at the time as well.